Context: Over the last few years, the tomato category has broadened to include more ‘exotic’ and ‘exclusive’ product varieties.

 Objectives: Broadly, the objectives of the research were to provide the Moraitis category with leading insights regarding tomato consumers/shoppers, specifically in terms of:

-- Attitudes & perceptions towards the tomato category
+- Attitudes and perceptions towards the tomato category

 - Drivers/barriers of category purchase/usage